romangarms/OP-1Z-Sample-Manager/README.md

 2) ```python main.py``` **or** build app by running ```./build.sh```, and run the created executable under ```dist/```

 ### Using the App:
-- Set your directories in utility settings:
-    - Set your working directory (This is where backups, converted samples, and more are stored)
-    - Set your OP-Z mount path (if connected)
-    - Set your OP-1 mount path (if connected)
+- Double check that all paths are set correctly in Utility Settings
+- Connect your device in disk mode and begin managing your samples, tapes, projects, and more!

 ## Screenshots
 ### Home Page: